 The Stormwater Utility Division operates and maintains 620 miles of pipe, 72 pump stations, and over 100 discharge pipes that collect and route runoff from the streets and gutters to our local rivers, creeks, and sloughs.

 The Stormwater Divison also manages the City’s National Pollutant Discharge Elimination Permit (NPDES).
 The NPDES Stormwater Program regulates stormwater discharges from:

 Stormwater runoff occurs when precipitation from rain and snow melts does not absorb into the ground.
 As the runoff flows over the land or impervious surfaces (paved streets, parking lots, and rooftops), it accumulates debris, chemicals, and other pollutants that could adversely affect water quality.

-Each year the City is required to provide an Annual Report to the State on their Stormwater Program and BMPs.
+Each year the City must provide an Annual Report to the State on the Stormwater Program and BMPs.

 Operators of construction sites on one-acre or larger, including smaller sites part of a larger common plan of development, are monitored under the State’s Construction General Permit.
 The Stormwater Program also requires specific control measures for post-construction runoff from new developments and redeveloped areas.

 The Stormwater Quality Control Criteria Plan (SWQCCP) provides development standards on these controls, including general site control measures, site-specific source control measures, and treatment control measures for the following:

 Retail gas outlets with 5,000 or more sq. ft. of impervious area